 - Postoperatively the patients were asked to rate their procedure pain.
 They rated it as 24 (defined as mild pain).
 (With this study, intraoperative pain was defined as including injection discomfort.)

-Why you will feel pressure during your extraction.
+Why it’s normal to feel pressure during your extraction.

 The local anesthetics used in dentistry to numb up teeth and gum tissue are quite effective in inhibiting (conking out) the type of nerve fibers that transmit pain.
 But they’re not as effective on those that transmit the sensation of pressure.

-And because of this, you will feel the pressure your dentist applies to your tooth as they loosen it up during your extraction process.
+And because of this, it’s normal and expected that you will feel the pressure, quite possibly a substantial amount of it, that your dentist applies to your tooth with their instruments as they loosen it up during your extraction process.

 How much pressure will you feel?

-As it turns out, that's a difficult number to find a direct comparison for.
+As it turns out, that’s a difficult number to find an exact comparison for.
 We did however discover that regulation basketballs and soccer balls are typically inflated to around 8 psi.

-- They may not realize that it's expected and normal for them to feel pressure, or they may not have anticipated the amount of it involved, and therefore mistake feeling it for experiencing pain.
+- Some patients may not realize that it’s normal and expected for them to feel pressure, or they may not have anticipated the amount of it involved, and therefore mistake feeling it for experiencing pain.

 - Patients may fail to realize that pain characteristically has a sharpness to it whereas pressure does not.